wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 ![Sublime Text](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/011-sublime-text.png)

-If we update our site now on the local server, you will notice that your updates are built in your blog.
+If we update our site in the browser, you will notice that your updates are built in your blog.

 The post **“Hello World!”** and the page **“Contact Me”** are displayed in the site.

 Congratulations, you are officially introduced to Jekyll.
 There are more to learn about the framework, but already you have a better idea on how to start a project and how to take your first steps by your own.

+### Final words

 [Jekyll's official documentation](https://jekyllrb.com/docs/) provides a large amount of handful content to help on your your walk-through.